Data Lakehouse, Data Architecture, Data Lake, Data Warehouse, Modern Data Stack

 Lakehouse platforms integrate seamlessly with streaming technologies:

-Apache Kafka serves as the primary streaming backbone for real-time event ingestion
+Apache Kafka serves as the primary streaming backbone for real-time event ingestion, providing durable, scalable message queuing

-Apache Flink and Spark Structured Streaming process streams before writing to the lakehouse
+Apache Flink 1.19+ and Spark 3.5+ Structured Streaming process streams before writing to the lakehouse, with both engines now supporting native Iceberg writes

-Change Data Capture (CDC) tools continuously sync database changes into the lakehouse
+Change Data Capture (CDC) tools like Debezium continuously sync database changes into the lakehouse via Kafka

 Managing streaming infrastructure requires specialized expertise and governance.
-Kafka management platforms provide comprehensive capabilities for data teams to:
+Conduktor provides comprehensive capabilities for data teams building lakehouse ingestion pipelines:

-By integrating specialized management tools with lakehouse architecture, organizations can build robust end-to-end data pipelines that maintain high data quality from ingestion through analytics.
+By integrating Conduktor with lakehouse architecture, organizations can build robust end-to-end data pipelines that maintain high data quality from ingestion through analytics.

-Batch writes for large-scale data loads and historical processing
+Batch writes for large-scale data loads and historical backfills

-Streaming writes for real-time upserts and incremental updates
+Streaming writes with ACID guarantees for real-time upserts and incremental updates

-This eliminates the complexity of maintaining separate hot and cold data paths.
+This eliminates the complexity of maintaining separate hot and cold data paths while providing consistent data across all query patterns.

 Benefits of Lakehouse Architecture